tedydet/996-Coin/README.md

 996 Coin is a cryptocurrency developed by the HCC Community (see hashcashfaucet.com) This repository contains the core node, CLI tools, wallet tooling, and Qt desktop wallet sources.

-## Project Status

-This project is in active fork/customization state.
-Some codebase and build-system elements still reflect upstream Bitcoin PoS ancestry while chain parameters and network identity have been customized for 996-Coin.

-That means this repository should currently be treated as a development fork, not as a polished end-user release.

-## Important Note

-This project is derived from upstream Bitcoin Core / Bitcoin PoS lineage.
-As with many cryptocurrency forks, inherited naming, comments, scripts, and documentation may still exist in parts of the codebase.
-Ongoing cleanup and verification are expected parts of development.

-Do not assume all documentation, filenames, or build artifacts are fully rebranded until they have been reviewed.

 ## 996-Coin Parameters

 ### General